CleverTap/clevertap-android-sdk/docs/CTCORECHANGELOG.md

 ## CleverTap Android SDK CHANGE LOG

+### Version 7.0.0 (August 5, 2024)

+#### New Features

+* Adds support for triggering InApps based on user attribute changes.
+* Adds support for custom code templates for InApp notifications.
+Please refer to the [CustomCodeTemplates.md](CustomCodeTemplates.md) for further details.
+* Removes character limit of maximum 3 lines from AppInbox messages.
+* Adds support for File Types for Variables.
+Please refer to [Variables.md](Variables.md#define-file-variables) for further details.
+* Adds new API
+  - `clearFileResources(boolean expiredOnly)`
+      - This API allows you to delete all types of files which are preloaded for SDK features like Custom In-App Templates, App Functions, Variables etc.

+#### Bug Fixes

+* Fixes a race-condition bug where the App Launch event was triggered twice when using a custom CleverTap ID.
+* Fixes an ANR caused by extremely old InApp campaigns.
+* Fixes an issue where incorrect callbacks were sent for InApps when the phone was rotated.
+* Fixes an issue where an InApp was displayed even after all the campaigns were stopped.
+* Fixes an issue where the InApp image was not shown when the phone was rotated to landscape.
+* Fixes an issue where certain URLs loaded incorrectly in custom HTML InApp templates.

+#### Dependency Update

+* Adds support for `AndroidX Media3` in lieu of the [deprecation](https://developer.android.com/media/media3/exoplayer/migration-guide) of `ExoPlayer`.
+While Clevertap continues to support `ExoPlayer`, migration is recommended.
+For migration refer [here](EXAMPLES.md#migrating-from-exoplayer-to-androidx-media3).

 ### Version 6.2.1 (April 11, 2024)
 This hotfix release addresses the following issue in `v6.2.0`: